 - (a) on 27 June 2022 the Issuer accessed a loan fully subscribed by IFC, the first ever blue financing loan in Central and Eastern Europe, granted with a view to support sustainable use of water in Romania, for a term of 7 years.
-As at 30 June 2024, the balance of the loan was RON 494 million; - (b) on 2 September 2022, EBRD provided a loan to the Issuer to support its on-lending to businesses in the challenging economic environment caused by the war on Ukraine and to help it continue supporting the economy, for a term of 3 years.
-As at 30 June 2024, the balance of the loan was RON 124 million.
+As at 31 December 2024, the balance of the loan was RON 494 million: - (b) on 2 September 2022, EBRD provided a loan to the Issuer to support its on-lending to businesses in the challenging economic environment caused by the war on Ukraine and to help it continue supporting the economy, for a term of 3 years, reaching maturity in October 2024.

-On 3 October 2022, a loan contracted by Idea Bank S.A. with maturity in 2027.
-As of 30 June 2024, the balance of the loan components was RON 14.79 million (EIB) and RON 0.78 million (EIF).
+On 3 October 2022, Idea Bank S.A. contracted a loan with maturity in 2027.
+As of 31 December 2024, the balance of the loan components was RON 12.65 million (EIB) and RON 0.67 million (EIF), balance which was transferred to the Issuer before Idea Bank S.A. became SALT Bank.